l-jdavies/100_days_of_code/log.md

 https://launchschool.com/exercises/8a66610c

 **Thoughts:**
 Completed one of the LS Ruby small problems today.
-I've done a lot of focused study for the RB109 written assessment yesterday and my brain is feeling sluggish today.
+I've done a lot of focused study for the RB109 written assessment this week and my brain is feeling sluggish today.